martin-g/avro-website/content/en/docs/1.11.0/Specification/_index.md

 ```

 ### Names {#names}
 Record, enums and fixed are named types.
-Each has a fullname that is composed of two parts; a name and a namespace.
+Each has a _fullname_ that is composed of two parts; a _name_ and a _namespace_.
 Equality of names is defined on the fullname.

 The name portion of a fullname, record field names, and enum symbols must: